Larned man reaches plea in animal cruelty case

 LARNED, Kan.
-(KSNW) – Tiffany Willinger, 51 of Larned, appeared Tuesday afternoon in the Pawnee County District Court for a pre-trial hearing in connection with an ongoing cruelty to animal misdemeanor criminal case.
+(KSNW) – Tiffany Willinger, 51, of Larned, appeared Tuesday afternoon in the Pawnee County District Court for a pre-trial hearing.
+It is for an ongoing animal misdemeanor criminal case.

 In the early morning hours of July 31, 2019, an abandoned pit bull puppy was found alongside a road in rural Pawnee County.
 The puppy was still alive but had been shot multiple times.
 Due to the extent of its injuries, the puppy had to be euthanized.